dnakhooda/danielwebsite-v2/README.md

 <h1>🧑‍💻 Daniel Website V2 🧑‍💻</h1>

 <p>
 Daniel Website V2 is the second version of my website (danielwebsite.com).
 The code in this repository was on my website from 2023 to 2025.
-This version of the website contains a timeline of my programming journy from 2020 to 2024.
+This version of the website contains a timeline of my programming journey from 2020 to 2024.
 It showcases my various programming projects throughout the years.

 <h2>Screenshots</h2>